google/neuroglancer/docs/user-guide/skeleton_editing.rst

 of the data in neuroglancer as their product.
 Skeletons in CATMAID are in 1 nm units.

-The linked CATMAID stack must define spatial skeleton metadata.
-Neuroglancer uses this metadata to build the spatially indexed skeleton source required for editing.
+The linked CATMAID stack may define spatial skeleton metadata.
+When present, Neuroglancer uses this metadata to build the spatially indexed skeleton source required for editing.
 Add a ``spatial`` array to the stack metadata, with one entry for each spatial index level:

 .. code-block:: json